learn-co-curriculum/phase-0-html-experiencing-html-lab/README.md

 Update your document.
 Save it and refresh your **viewing tab**.

-Remember earlier when noticed browsers ignored _content_ when it was on separate lines?
+Remember earlier when the browser ignored that _content_ was on separate lines?
 Cleaning up your code requires splitting lines, adding spaces, and adding tabs.
 Browsers ignore those characters that _humans_ use to make their HTML reader-friendly.

 ## Create an Unordered HTML List